ettoredn/container-php-fpm/README.md

 The following extension are included and *enabled by default*:

-- GD with support for PNG and JPEG
+- GD with support for PNG, JPEG and WebP
 - BCMath, GMP
 - OpenSSL, Sodium, Argon2
 - MySQLi, PDO MySQL